6 Formulas and Functions

 File: Form005.xlsx

-1. In the last four columns, the answer depends on one or more conditions, so you need to use the function IF.
+1. The last four columns depend on one or more conditions, so you’ll need to use the IF function.

-2. In the case of two conditions, you can embed a second IF function within the first IF function.
-An alternative is to use the AND function within the IF function.
+2. For two conditions, you can nest a second IF function within the first IF function.
+Alternatively, you can use the AND function within the IF function.

-3. Birth date is too early when this date is before the expected date.
+3. A birth date is considered “too early” if it’s before the expected date.

 File: Form006.xlsx

-The following table shows the prices of a ticket for a sports game.
+The following table shows the ticket prices for a sports game.
 There are two categories: children and adults.
-There is also a cell for entering the age (in whole years).
-After entering the age the ticket price is automatically calculated.
+There’s also a cell for entering the age (in whole years).
+After entering the age, the ticket price is automatically calculated.

 Create this model in a worksheet.
 Use an IF function for the price calculation.
 Test the solution with different ages.